-SoCal, CA- Pet lovers in the Southern California area should get their four-legged friends ready for the 2017 SoCal Pet Con, Saturday, January 6th and Sunday, January 7th.
-This free indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!
+SoCal, CA- Pet lovers in the Southern California area should get their four-legged friends ready for the 2018 SoCal Pet Con, Saturday, November 3rd.
+This indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!

-From 10 AM to 5 PM Saturday, and 11 AM to 4 PM Sunday, the event will be packed with an abundance of local and nationally-recognized veterinarians, groomers, trainers, retailers and organizations primarily geared towards pet lovers.
+From 10 AM to 6 PM Saturday, the event will be packed with an abundance of local and nationally-recognized veterinarians, groomers, trainers, retailers and organizations primarily geared towards pet lovers.
 Whether you’d like to learn, shop, play, or adopt, this is an event you won’t want to miss!

-The SoCal Pet Con is organized by Amazing Pet Expos™, which currently produces events around the country; all of them indoors and free to the general public.
+The SoCal Pet Con is organized by Pet Event Professionals™, which currently produces events around the country.

 No doubt about it, these events are CROWDED.
 As with any event that attracts large crowds, we’ve found that people who prepare for it tend to have a much better experience.
 With that being said, here are some tips that we’ve come up with to help ensure that our guests have the best day possible at the show: